kirdoklab/aMeta-workshop/malt.md

 First we need to build the custom database with the rule Build_Malt_DB.
 This is done with the use of a python script.
 Inside the script, python will use the input and output variables provided by snakemake.

+WARNING: We won't be able to run this command during the workshop because the files seqid2taxid.map.orig, library.fna and nucl_gb.accession2taxid were too large for our workshop folder.

 ```
 rule Build_Malt_DB: